-While our primary focus is in development of information security related free software, information security research, publications, and community activities aimed at making existing free software safer to use, we also offer a number of services as a means to try to fund said non-commercial activities.
+While our primary focus is development of information security related free software, information security research, publications, and community activities aimed at making existing free software safer to use, we also offer a number of services as a means to fund said non-commercial activities.

 The services include:

-You may request further work on a particular project we have, request a particular feature you may be interested in, request a certain bit of work on third-party free software, or request an entirely new piece of free software to be developed.
-Of course, the resulting software will remain free and available to everyone, not just you.
-This is one thing which helps us keep your costs down.
+You can request further work on a particular project we have, request a particular feature you might be interested in, request a certain bit of work on third-party free software, or request an entirely new piece of software to be developed.
+Normally, the resulting software will be free and available to everyone, not just you; this is one thing that helps us keep your costs down.

 You distribute a software product?
-Offer an (online) service using custom software (such as scripts producing dynamic content on your website)?
+Offer an (online) service using custom software?
 Intend to use a piece of third-party software for a sensitive task?
 We have the experience necessary to review the overall design of the software from a security standpoint, conduct comprehensive source code audits for known classes of vulnerabilities, review the use and implementation of cryptographic techniques and the design and implementation of custom communication protocols (if applicable).
-We will provide you (or your development team) with information on how to deal with the issues found, or, in some cases, we may modify the software for you ourselves.
-We may just patch the very particular vulnerabilities in the code or, if it's free software and thus would benefit more than just you, re-code parts that are especially bad.
+We will provide you (or your development team) with information on how to deal with the issues found, or, in some cases, we might patch the software ourselves.

 Please e-mail <services at openwall.com> for a price quote as well as to actually order a service and arrange payment.

-However, please note that we do not provide password recovery services.
-Please do not bother contacting us with such requests.
+Please note that with the exception above, we generally do not offer password recovery services.
 And no, JtR Pro is not a password recovery tool - rather, it is primarily a tool for systems administrators and security consultants to audit (large) user/password databases (containing password hashes) to identify weak passwords.
-The free JtR -jumbo includes some advanced end-user password recovery functionality (for local files only, not for remote accounts), but we do not provide support on it.
-That said, if you already got JtR working on your own and merely need to tune it to perform better in your specific case, then you may join the john-users mailing list and ask the friendly community in there.
+The free JtR -jumbo includes some advanced end-user password recovery functionality (for local files only, not for remote accounts), but we generally do not provide support on that.
+That said, if you already got JtR working on your own and merely need to tune it to perform better in your specific case, then please join the john-users mailing list and ask the friendly community in there.